 Old sheds are a great source of wasted hay, as roofs leak and spout downpipes get full of rubbish and overflow, so bales get wet and quickly rot and you may not discover this till feeding out time.
 Mouldy hay should never be fed to stock – and don’t breathe in the dust either as it’s a health hazard.

-A lot of pastures may need renewal after a drought when the plants seem dead, and there’s plenty of advertising pressure to encourage farmers to get this done.
+A lot of pastures may need renewal after a drought when the plants seem dead, and there’s plenty of advertising pressure to encourage farmers to spend money.
 But it’s an expensive business for a small block so get some independent advice – and not necessarily from those selling the seed!
 There’s always a lot of seed (called hard seed) in the pasture which has accumulated over years, and it will eventually germinate, but there’s no guarantee what you may end up with – or if weeds will beat the long dormant grass and clover seeds.

-Be very careful not to damage any newly sown pastures, and do the ‘pull test’ before grazing with some light stock such as sheep or calves – never large heavy animals.
-This test is where you grab a handful of pasture and rip it off like a cow would do – to see if the roots stay firmly anchored in the soil before grazing.
+If you have reseeded, be very careful not to damage any newly sown pastures, and do the ‘pull test’ before grazing with some light stock such as sheep or calves – never large heavy animals.
+This test is to grab a handful of pasture and rip it off like a cow would do – to see if the roots stay firmly anchored in the soil before grazing.

 Your block will never grow decent pasture if there’s no fertility in the soil.
-Get a soil test done to see what fertiliser is needed.
+So get a soil test done to see what nutrients are needed.
 If you can’t understand what’s on a soil test report, get some independent advice, as there’s far too much fertiliser of the wrong kind being used when and where it’s not needed.
 Fertiliser is not cheap and there are now nutrient limits imposed by councils.

 Be wary of fertilisers on the market where there’s little real information from independent trials.
 Find a local farmer on the same soil type and check what they use and get their advice.
 Be especially careful to avoid spreading any fertiliser near drains, dams, creeks or wetlands.

-March is the traditional time to turn rams out starting in the North Island for a July/August lambing, but more farmers are putting their rams out in January to get early lambs to market before Christmas.
-This is a good idea if you can get it to work, as it allows the flock can be tidied up before the summer holidays and the dry weather.
+March is the traditional time to turn rams out starting in the North Island for a July/August lambing, but more farmers are putting their meat breed rams out in January to get early lambs to market before Christmas.
+This is a good idea if you can get it to work, as it allows the flock to be tidied up before the summer holidays and the dry weather.

-But the main challenge is to work out a joining date so ewes lamb when there’s enough spring pasture on your farm to feed lactating ewes well.
+But the main challenge is to work out a joining date so ewes end up lambing when there’s enough spring pasture on your farm to feed lactating ewes.
 Otherwise they’ll have to milk off their backs and get skinny before weaning, and then you have to put all their lost weight back for the next breeding season.
 This is a slippery management slope it’s hard to avoid.

 The key is to join the ram with the ewes for only two cycles, and then keep him away from the ewes after that.
 This is often not possible as there are not enough paddocks or other sheep to act as companions for a single ram.
 If you don’t need the ram for another season, then send him to the sale yards.

-The declining daylight pattern is the trigger for ewes to start cycling, but this depends a lot on their body condition and the presence of the ram which can stimulate cycling, especially if he has developed a good strong ‘Billy goat’ smell which the male pheromones which stimulates ovulation.
+The declining daylight pattern is the trigger for ewes to start cycling, but this depends a lot on their body condition and the presence of the ram which can stimulate cycling, especially if he has developed a good strong ‘Billy goat’ smell which is male pheromones which stimulate ovulation in the ewe.

-When a ram is joined with ewes, especially if they have been isolated beforehand, nothing may happen for at least 7-10 days.
-This is when ‘silent heats’ occur when the ewes ovulate but don’t show outward signs of heat like seeking out the ram, tail fanning and standing for him to mount.
+When a ram is joined with ewes, especially if they have been isolated beforehand, nothing may happen for at least 7-10 days when ‘silent heats’ occur.
+This is when ewes ovulate but don’t show outward signs of heat like seeking out the ram, tail fanning and standing for him to trial mount.

-When ewes are cycling make sure he’s doing the job properly.
-This is especially the case with ram lambs, which are good because they are bursting with libido, but may lack a bit in technique.
+When ewes are cycling, make sure the ram doing the job properly.
+This is especially the case with ram lambs, which are bursting with libido, but may lack a bit in technique.
 They very soon learn.

-When using more than one ram in a mob, watch for fighting for dominance, as this can cause shoulder injuries stopping the ram working.
-Lameness from footrot or abscesses is the other major hazard at mating time.
+When using more than one ram in a mob, watch for fighting for dominance, as this can cause shoulder injuries affecting performance.
+Footrot or foot abscesses are the other major hazards at mating time.

 Fitting a harness and crayon on a ram is good to show which ewes have been mated and any that have not returned.
 It’s best to do this after the ram has been out for one cycle of 17 days (range of 14 -21) so if there are no ewes marked, you have time to check the ram and change him if necessary.